klizhentas/notes/culture.md

 ## Stating basic moral principles

-As I mentioned before, our current tech culture is very toxic, that's why explicitly stating and over communicating basic principles is a good idea and should not be just a part of some company moral culture, but a minimum qualifying checklist for any company.
+As I mentioned before, our current tech culture is very toxic, that's why explicitly stating and communicating basic principles is a good idea and should not be just a part of some company moral culture, but a minimum qualifying checklist for any company.

 Here are some good examples: